probil/vue-socket.io-extended/README.md

 #### On Vue.js component

-Define your listeners under `sockets` section and they will listen coresponding `socket.io` events automatically.
+Define your listeners under `sockets` section and they will listen corresponding `socket.io` events automatically.

 ```js
 new Vue({